Laws, Norms, and Democratic Backsliding

 - Thailand: In 2014, a military junta staged a coup, claiming it would end a political crisis involving accusations of abuse of power by Thailand’s prime minister.
 But Thailand quickly turned into a military dictatorship that continues to this day, as the army wrote a new constitution that brought the entire political system under its control.

-Independent media.
 A free, diverse, and independent media plays a vital role in healthy democracies by shining a light on abuses of power.
 Although government-funded outlets can and do exist (the British government, for example, funds the British Broadcasting Corporation, or BBC), strong democratic governments do not limit the creation of other media organizations, inhibit their ability to operate, or vilify journalists and the press.
 Though not inherently illegal, vilifying the press is a violation of a democratic norm.

 - Norway: The country is home to a wide range of independent media outlets.
 Norway’s constitution even says the government has a responsibility to “facilitate an open and enlightened debate,” and in 2016 the Norwegian government established a Commission on Media Diversity that has expanded the media landscape through measures like subsidizing ethnic and minority-language media.

 - India: Though India is the world’s largest democracy, its government has increasingly targeted the country’s free press.
-In 2019, the government cut off internet access and blocked social media sites for seven months in Kashmir in an attempt to limit protests following the passing of a controversial law.
+In 2019, the government cut off internet access and blocked social media sites for seven months in Kashmir to limit protests following the passing of a controversial law.
 Police intimidated journalists who reported on the region’s unrest.

 - Ghana: Independent policy think tanks have encouraged political participation by training thousands of citizens to educate voters and monitor elections.
-This effort has contributed to Ghana having among the most peaceful and transparent elections in Africa.
+That effort has contributed to Ghana having among the most peaceful and transparent elections in Africa.

 - Turkey: Under the presidency of Recep Tayyip Erdogan, Turkey has rapidly descended into authoritarianism.
 One of the biggest victims is civil society.
 Erdogan has shut down over 1,500 nonprofits and nongovernmental organizations that deal with refugees and domestic violence while arresting union organizers, teachers, and activists on charges of disloyalty to the government.
 Turkey has also imprisoned more journalists than any other country in the world over the past decade.